rpg-tips/rpgtipswebsite/content/post/resources/index.md

 title: Solo RPG Resources
 ---

+This list was compiled as a support for [this video](https://www.youtube.com/watch?v=cn91TOf9j3M).

 ## The Mythic Game Master Emulator Product Line

 1. [The Game Master Emulator Original Book](https://www.drivethrurpg.com/product/20798/Mythic-Game-Master-Emulator?affiliate_id=909715).
 Start here if you don't know anything about solo gaming.